Phycocyanobilin: Biosynthetic Pathway

-The biosynthetic pathway of phycocyanobilin begins with 5-Aminolevulinic acid (5-ALA).
-Two molecules of 5-ALA undergo a condensation reaction catalyzed by Porphobilinogen (PBG) Synthase to yield a molecule of Porphobilinogen (PBG) (not shown).
-Four molecules of PBG are polymerized into a linear tetrapyrrole by Porphobilinogen deaminase.
+The biosynthetic pathway of phycocyanobilin begins with 5-aminolevulinic acid (5-ALA).
+Two molecules of 5-ALA undergo a condensation reaction catalyzed by porphobilinogen synthase to yield a molecule of porphobilinogen (PBG) (not shown).
+Four molecules of PBG are polymerized into a linear tetrapyrrole by porphobilinogen deaminase.
 This reaction releases four ammonia molecules in the process.
-Completion of the tetrapyrrole is performed by Uroporphyrinogen III synthase which results in the macrocyclic Uroporphyrinogen III.
-Uroporphyrinogen III is then converted to a Heme by a Uroporphyrinogen III decarboxylase.
-The heme molecule is converted to Biliverdin IX α.
-Biliverdin is then finally reduced to Phycocyanobilin (PCB) by the Phycocyanin Ferredoxin Oxidoreductase PcyA.
-Literature circa 1989 includes phytochromobilin as an intermediate in this final conversion.
+Completion of the tetrapyrrole is performed by uroporphyrinogen III synthase which results in the macrocyclic Uroporphyrinogen III.
+Uroporphyrinogen III is then converted to a heme by uroporphyrinogen III decarboxylase.
+The heme molecule is converted to biliverdin.
+This is reduced to phycocyanobilin by phycocyanobilin:ferredoxin oxidoreductase PcyA.

+Biological role

+Phycocyanobilin is a component of phycobilisome protein complexes, the light-harvesting antennae that transmit the energy of photons to photosystem II and photosystem I in cyanobacteria and in the chloroplasts of red algae and glaucophytes.
+The absorption spectrum of phycocyanobilin in the 500–650 nm range where chlorophyll absorbs poorly allows organisms such as Galdieria sulphuraria which use it to be more efficient.

+The tetrapyrrole is covalently attached to the phycobiliprotein through a bond between the sulfur of a cysteine amino-acid and the ring-C=CCH_{3} sidechain, as a thioether.

+Uses

+Phycocyanobilin and the related phycoerythrobilins, in the form of phycobiliproteins, are widely used in foodstuffs and cosmetics as colourants.
+They are mainly obtained from Spirulina species.